 12.2.2. if the Services Contract has been terminated, within three years of the date of termination.

-14.1.
-The Services Contract sets out all the terms which the parties have agreed in connection with the Services.
-Any modifications or variations to the Services Contract must be in writing and signed by an authorised representative of each Party.
+14.5 Any modifications or variations to the Engagement Letter or to the Additional Terms must be in writing and signed by an authorised representative of each Party.
 Nothing in this clause will exclude any liability which one party would otherwise have to the other party in respect of any statements made fraudulently.

-14.2.
-In the event of any inconsistency between the Engagement Let-ter and other elements of the Services Contract, the Engagement Letter will prevail.
-In the event of any inconsistency between these Terms and Conditions and any Additional Terms that may apply, the Additional Terms will prevail.
+14.6 In the event of any inconsistency between the Engagement Letter and other elements of the Services Contract, the Engagement Letter will prevail.
+In the event of any inconsistency be-tween these Terms and Conditions and any Additional Terms that may apply, the Additional Terms will prevail.

 15. Circumstances beyond our control